AnupamMisra/Data-science-projects/Customer_churn/README.md

 Revenue saved by preventing churn with our model as compared to no model = Rs.
 2,51,000

-Total expenditure for preventing churn on random 50.0% of customers:52,83,000
+Total expenditure for preventing churn on random 50.0% of customers: Rs.52,83,000

 Extra cost to prevent churn within random 50.0% of the customers = Rs.6,22,833